GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - Ranger
             - Units: Yrsa (Limited Legendary) and Heinrico (General).
             - The first 2 runs and the "Good" ending can be completed without a Ranger in your party.
-            - Required for the "Best" ending.
+            - A L25 Ranger is required for the "Best" ending to set a required bear trap.
-            - Provide additional commentary and will point out the correct path to take on each floor.
+            - Provide additional commentary throughout the dungeon and will point out the correct path to take on each floor.
-        - Other
+        - Farming
             - Alabaster is one of the best farming locations in the game.
-It provides access to Hunting Gloves and Boots (current best-in-slot) and the enemies on B1F are fairly weak.
+It provides access to Hunting Gloves and Boots (current best-in-slot) as well as Steel 5* Red junk that is on par with well-rolled Silver gear.
-            - The request has been plagued with bugs and broken flags since it first launched.
-If you are running into issues you can post in the comments below or ping @lightbearer on the Discord.
+            - Enemies on B1F are fairly weak so it is new player friendly if you have not yet passed the Copper exam.
+            - Currency amounts from map or enemy chests are fairly low at 20-60.
+            - Tends to have a higher-than-average relic monster spawn rate.
+Notable enemies include Scorpion Lady, Vorpal Bunny, (Snow) Big Slime, and Frost Plant.

     === "How to Reset"